 Academic Standards and Regulations

 Most Bowdoin courses earn one full credit, which is equal to four semester hours, and are considered to have equal weight toward degree requirements.
 A few courses, such as music performance courses, generally earn one-half credit each.
-In accordance with federal regulations, Bowdoin courses that count for one credit typically meet for three hours a week, with the expectation that a minimum of nine additional hours a week will be spent in lab, discussion group, film viewings, or preparatory work.
+In accordance with federal regulations, Bowdoin courses that count for one credit typically meet for fifteen-week semesters and three hours a week, with the expectation that a minimum of nine additional hours a week will be spent in lab, discussion group, film viewing, or preparatory work.

 All students at Bowdoin are full-time students and, in order to make normal progress toward the degree, are expected to register for no fewer than four credits each semester.

-- First-year students may not take fewer than four credits per semester without the approval of both their academic advisor and the dean of first-year students;
+- First-year students may not take fewer than four credits per semester in the first and second semester of the first year without the approval of both their academic advisor and the dean of first-year students.

 - Students may not take more than four credits while on academic probation without approval from the Recording Committee.

 No extra tuition charge is levied upon students who register for more than four credits, and, by the same token, no reduction in tuition is granted to students who choose to register for fewer than four credits during any of their eight semesters at Bowdoin.
 A student may be granted a tuition reduction for taking fewer than three credits only if a ninth semester is required to complete the degree and they have previously been a full-time Bowdoin student for eight semesters.
-All such appeals should be made in writing to the dean for student affairs and the head of finance and administration.
+All appeals for this should be made in writing to the dean for student affairs and the head of finance and administration after a ninth semester of enrollment has been approved.
+The Recording Committee and Student Aid (when applicable) will review petitions for a ninth semester this based on extenuating circumstances.
+Upon completion of their degree requirements, students must graduate and cannot enroll for additional semesters, even if they have been enrolled for fewer than eight semesters and regardless of if they are recipients of federal, state, or institutional financial aid.
+In addition, students should not avoid registering for necessary courses to prolong their enrollment.

 Attendance and Examinations